kartha01/IBMPartnerDemo/Data.md

 ### uninstalling DB2 Warehouse.
 1. First you will want to release any storage and delete instances to make sure storage is released.
 Use ***Delete*** to do this.
 1. From the commands.
-1) set namespace 2) do a dry run unintall to check what will be taken off.
+1) set namespace 2) do a dry run uninstall to check what will be taken off.
 3) run the uninstall.
   - `export NAMESPACE=zen`  My namespace is ***zen*** your may be different like ***default***
   - `./cpd-darwin uninstall --namespace ${NAMESPACE} --repo docker-registry.default.svc:5000/${NAMESPACE}  --assembly db2wh --uninstall-dry-run`
   - `./cpd-darwin uninstall --namespace ${NAMESPACE} --repo docker-registry.default.svc:5000/${NAMESPACE}  --assembly db2wh`
-1. Go to the Services catalog and verify that Db2 Wareshouse is no longer enabled.
+1. Go to the Services catalog and verify that Db2 Warehouse is no longer enabled.